wp-plugins/acurax-social-media-widget/readme.txt

 == Upgrade Notice ==

+= 1.3.1 =
+* Oct 21, 2013 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
+UPGRADE WITH CONFIDENCE :)
+* Optimized Code
+* More Stability

 = 1.3 =
 * July 19, 2013 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
 UPGRADE WITH CONFIDENCE :)
 * Icon Order Change Ajax Optimized